Ledragon/pi-vision-histogram/symbol-porting-guide.md

 }
 ```

-To port over the data update code, we need to first specify `data` as an `@Input()` to the component.
-The name must match the name defined in the `inputs` in the symbol metadata in `module.ts`.
-The Angular component we just created also needs to implement the `OnChanges` interface so that the component is aware of the data updates:
+To port the data-update code, you must specify `data` as an `@Input()` to the component.
+The name must match the name defined in the `inputs` in the symbol metadata in the `module.ts` file.
+In addition, the Angular component for the symbol must implement the `OnChanges` interface to make the component aware of data updates:

 ```typescript
 export class SimpleValueComponent implements OnChanges {